Toukun/toukun-minecraft/Roadmap.md

 I would expect, as time goes on, that the roadmap has less drastic changes and gets more specific as we get closer to final implementation.

 ## Updates in the Pipeline
-Since we're before the first major/minor version, there's a few updates we have in the pipeline that will precede our First Content Update.

-### Party System - 0.1.0
-Our first minor update will be the new Party System.
-Given the changes on the backend, I felt like this deserved a minor update rather than a patch release.
-Formerly called the "Aid" system, the Party Update will allow players to keep track of their allies status (online/offline, health) as they play cooperatively.
-Players will be able to manage their parties through Commands, and through a new Party Menu (opens by default with the 'o' key.)
-The Party Menu will allow players to Teleport to each other (with a cooldown) so people can play together more easily.

-#### Looking ahead for the Party System
+### Looking ahead with the Party System
-This system also opens up a lot of cool room for abilities that affect the entire party, and can be more specific in their use.
+The Party System opens up a lot of cool room for abilities that affect the entire party, and can be more specific in their use.
 Additionally, the Quest System could reward entire parties, and special events/locations in the world could interact with parties specially.

 ### Quest Implementation Update